 Each year, the Centre for American Studies Speakers' Series invites diverse and dynamic speakers to Western to engage students and faculty in discussions about American culture, history, politics, and current events.
 Admission is free for all events, and everyone is welcome to attend.
-The Speakers' Series is sponsored by the Centre for American Studies and generously supported by the Consulate General of the United States and the Social Science Student Donation Fund.
+The Speakers' Series is sponsored by the Centre for American Studies and generously supported by the Consulate General of the United States.

 This presentation will explore the creation of the National Museum of African American History and Culture, its various exhibitions including Musical Crossroads, and will highlight the processes of research, design, object procurement and installment from a

 curator’s perspective.
 Specifying the museum’s unique features and key acquisitions, this presentation will discuss how the complex, dynamic and global story of African American identity, history and culture is told to a national audience.